XML Format for Paint-by-Number Puzzles

 <source>

 Where does the puzzle come from?
+This string should be different for each possible publisher of puzzles.
+Appears inside <puzzle> and/or <puzzleset>.
 If placed in the <puzzleset> this is the default source for all puzzles that don't define a source.
 May be omitted.

 <id>